 Anti-androgens work by preventing the male hormones (androgens) from attaching to the outside of prostate cancer cells.
 PC cells can grow and spread when androgens are present, so these medications block that process.

-magnify glass icon
+Magnifying glass and cross icon

 OBSERVATION